mprinc/vuex/docs/guide/mutations.md

 }
 ```

 Now imagine we are debugging the app and looking at the devtool's mutation logs.
-For every mutation logged, the devtool will need to capture a "before" and "after" snapshots of the state.
-However, the asynchronous callback inside the example mutation above makes that impossible: the callback is not called yet when the mutation is committed, and there's no way for the devtool to know when the callback will actually be called - any state mutation performed in the callback is essentially un-trackable!
+For every mutation logged, <span class='important'>the devtool will need to capture a "before" and "after" snapshots of the state</span>.
+However, the asynchronous callback inside the example mutation above makes that impossible: the callback is not called yet when the mutation is committed, and there's no way for the devtool to know when the callback will actually be called - <span class='important'>any state mutation performed in the callback is essentially un-trackable</span>!

 ### Committing Mutations in Components